Anthony Parker: National team career

 Parker had a brief stint with the junior United States men's national basketball team, as a college player.
 He was a member of the Under-22 team alongside future NBA All-Stars Tim Duncan and Paul Pierce.
 The team defeated host and co-favorite Puerto Rico, twice in the FIBA Americas Under-21 Championship, and captured the gold medal in 1996, en route to qualifying for the 1997 FIBA Under-21 World Cup.
 In the gold medal game, Parker scored a game-high 19 points, in a win against Canada.

+Executive career

+Parker was the scout of the Orlando Magic following his retirement in 2012 and fulfilled that role until 2017, when he was promoted to become the G League general manager.
+He served in that role until 2021 when he became an assistant general manager back with the Orlando team.
+On July 5, 2023, the Magic officially announced that they have promoted Parker as the next general manager replacing John Hammond who was promoted to Senior Advisor to the President of Basketball Operations.

 Personal life

 Parker was born in Naperville, Illinois.
 His father played college basketball at the University of Iowa, while his mother was a cheerleader.
-Parker's younger siblings also played basketball; his brother Marcus played basketball in high school, while his sister Candace plays in the WNBA and was the number one pick of the 2008 draft.
+Parker's younger siblings also played basketball; his brother Marcus played basketball in high school, while his sister Candace played in the WNBA and was the number one pick of the 2008 draft.
 Early in his professional basketball career, Parker married Tamy, and they had their first child in 2002.
 Parker is Christian.